WilliamYalicoArango/WilliamYalicoArango.github.io/_news/announcement_1.md

 related_posts: false
 ---

-My poster academic was accepted at i3CE 2026.
+My academic poster was officially accepted for presentation at (i3CE 2026).